 Partying with the locals

-The word for Festival in Japan is ‘Matsuri’ which translates to ‘Worship’ and refers to any activity that involves consoling and showing respect to deities, spirits and the souls of the departed.
+The word for festival in Japan is ‘Matsuri’ which translates to ‘worship’ and refers to any activity that involves consoling and showing respect to deities, spirits and the souls of the departed.

 It can be a real test of endurance and stamina, and result in a very bruised shoulder, but there everyone comes away with a certain sense of achievement and stronger bonds in the community are formed as a result.

 In many of the mountainous towns of rural Shizuoka local communities will get together and rather than carry the shrine on their shoulders it has wheels (called a Dashi) and the people in the town will join forces to pull it along using large ropes.
+This is the type of Mikoshi that the town uses for the Haruno festival.

 The festivals always start at the local shrine where prayers are said, offerings are made and the shrine is prepared for its journey around the town.
 When everything is ready to go the flutes and drums spark into life and all of the participants take their positions – everyone grabs the ropes and the procession begins.